Oklahoma Laws on Petit and Grand Larceny

 Oklahoma criminal statutes outline several specific larceny-related offenses, such as embezzlement, receiving stolen property, and larceny of lost property.
 These prohibited acts share similar penalties to those of larceny.

 (Okla.
 Stat. tit.
-21, §§ 1451, 1701, 1702, 1713 (2020).)
+21, §§ 1451, 1701, 1702, 1713 (2024).)

-Classification of Larceny Offenses and Penalties in Oklahoma
+Classification and Penalties for Larceny in Oklahoma

 Oklahoma categorizes most larceny offenses based on the value of the property stolen and, in some cases, the circumstances surrounding the offense.
-Let's start by taking a closer look at the different levels of larceny under Oklahoma law.

 Petit Larceny